18F/health-tracking-course/collections/_rubric/oo-medium-1.md

 **Timer**: {% include countdowntimer minutes=45 %}

 Once you get the ball rolling on a software project, it can be easy to get caught up in hitting project milestones without starting from a place where users want or need them.
 To avoid this, a team will start out with considering the user at the beginning of the development process.
-Usually a UX designer or someone with a similar title does this work of investigating user needs, but a person doing this work doesn't necessarily need to have that particular title.
+Usually a UX designer or someone with a similar title does this work of investigating user needs, but someone doing this work doesn't necessarily need to have "UX" in their title.

 There are a few tools of the trade that may help you recognize this process: